Why the CISSP Still Dominates Security Leadership

 - Security governance and organizational roles

 Study Tactic: Create a matrix mapping regulations (GDPR, HIPAA, SOX) to their key requirements.
 This appears frequently on the exam.
+Spend at least two full study sessions building this matrix from scratch, then test yourself by recalling each regulation’s scope, penalties, and data protection requirements without notes.

 Domain 2: Asset Security (10%)